rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

 ## Deduplication
-*These steps should take place in the BitCurator/Ubuntu environment.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*</br>
+*These steps should take place in the BitCurator/Ubuntu environment.*</br>
 1. On the desktop, click the Forensics and Reporting folder
 2. Double click FSLint to launch it